 Flowers are one of the easiest ways to add color to front yard landscaping.
 The hardest part is planting them.
 That's why you want to invest in perennial flowers.
 Some of the best options for lining borders, such as walkways or driveways, include:

 Taller flowers like Russian Sage and Lavender are better for borders that line your house because they grow taller.
 Research your area, the sunlight you get in the area, etc., to help determine which flowers are best for your area.

 - How to Set Up a Butterfly or Hummingbird Garden at Home

 - 12 Simply Beautiful Front Yard Landscaping Ideas to Wow Your Neighbors

 - 15 of The Best Yard Organization Ideas

 Evergreens are a must.
 When winter comes, your front yard landscaping can look bleak and barren.
 However, if you plant evergreens, you can still enjoy pops of color – even in the dead of winter.

-There are a number of evergreens, such as Arborvitaes, that are perfect for lining your property to create a natural border.
-There are even evergreens that will grow berries in the winter months, which add even more color.
+Several evergreens, such as Arborvitaes, are perfect for lining your property to create a natural border.
+Even evergreens will grow berries in the winter, adding even more color.
 A couple of these include Winterberry and Sky Pencil Holly.

 Use Rubber Mulch

-Mulch can be an excellent way to add color to flower beds that aren’t completely filled in or are empty during the winter months.
-Rubber mulch is a great investment because it lasts 10 to 20 years, depending on what it’s made from.
+Mulch can be an excellent way to add color to flower beds that aren't filled in or empty during winter.
+Rubber mulch is an excellent investment because it lasts 10 to 20 years, depending on what it's made from.